martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 3. The forward error correction (FEC) module provides redundant entropy that allows for frames to be repaired in event of loss.

-4. Framing is the core of QUIC.
-Framing provides several types of frame, each with a specific purpose.
+4. Framing comprises most of the QUIC protocol.
+Framing provides a number of different types of frame, each with a specific purpose.
 Framing supports frames for both congestion management and stream multiplexing.
-Framing also provides a liveness testing capability (the PING frame).
+Framing additionally provides a liveness testing capability (the PING frame).

 5. Crypto provides confidentiality and integrity protection for frames.
-Once the handshake completes on stream 1, this protects all frames.
+All frames are protected after the handshake completes on stream 1.

 6. Multiplexed streams are the primary payload of QUIC.
 These provide reliable, in-order delivery of data and are used to carry the encryption handshake